 How long do you keep undelivered certificates for?

->

-> We store undelivered certificates for twelve months in the Exams Office before destroying them, in line with the Data Protection Act.
+We hold certificates for 12 months in the Exams Office before destroying them, in line with the Data Protection Act.

->

-> Do you have a copy of my certificates?
+Do you have a copy of my certificates?

 No, we do not keep copies of certificates.
 You will need to contact the awarding organisations directly for replacements.